 Pittcat Plus, the University Library System's online catalog, contains all the library's holdings, including music books, scores, and recordings.

 After you have entered a keyword search into Pittcat Plus, you can use the 'Content Type' check boxes on the left side of the screen to refine your results list by checking, for example, 'Music Score' or 'Music Recording'.
-You can also the 'Library Location' check boxes (also on the left) to limit your search to the Music Library or any other library in the University Library System.
+You can also use the 'Library Location' check boxes (also on the left) to limit your search to the Music Library or any other library in the University Library System.
 If you find an item that is listed in Storage, you can have it delivered to campus library of your choice by clicking 'Get It' when you are viewing the individual record for the item you want.

 When searching for classical music scores and recordings in Pittcat Classic, often the best strategy is to employ Boolean searching.
 Boolean searching allows users to enter as many search terms as they like by connecting them with the operative words AND, OR, and NOT.
 Since many classical works (like symphonies, concertos, and sonatas) do not contain distinctive titles, unlike literary works, title searching can often be frustrating and unhelpful.

-So when searching for classical music, it is often advisable to enter the composer's name, the genre of the work you are looking for (in its plural form- e.g. symphonies, songs, quartets), and any other criteria you may wish to search by (like the name of a performer, ensemble, publisher or record label).
+When searching for classical music, it is often advisable to enter the composer's name, the genre of the work you are looking for (in its plural form- e.g. symphonies, songs, quartets), and any other criteria you may wish to search by (like the name of a performer, ensemble, publisher, or record label).
 Make sure to connect your search terms with 'AND'.
 If you are looking for a sound recording, you can enter "AND recording" to the end of your search string.
 If you are looking for a score, you can enter "NOT recording" to the end of the search string.

 For example, if you would like to retrieve a list of recordings of Beethoven symphonies in Pittcat Classic, perform this Boolean search: beethoven AND symphonies AND recording.